stefan-kolb/nucleus/README.md

 Eventmachine sometimes fails with the error `Encryption not available on this event-machine`.
 A fix is available, but requires a few steps:
-*Thanks to Ironfoundry for the solution at [https://groups.google.com/forum/#!topic/ironfoundry/1IzdAG1DM1c](https://groups.google.com/forum/#!topic/ironfoundry/1IzdAG1DM1c)
+*Thanks to Iron Foundry for the solution at [https://groups.google.com/forum/#!topic/ironfoundry/1IzdAG1DM1c](https://groups.google.com/forum/#!topic/ironfoundry/1IzdAG1DM1c)

 1) Uninstall the gem